hackingmaterials/atomate/README.rst

 The unit tests in matmethods/vasp/tests/test_vasp_workflows.py can be modified to actually run VASP by setting VASP_CMD to a String representing your VASP command.

 Many tests have a DEBUG option that can sometimes help in finding problems.
-Sometimes you need to toggle DEBUG on/off a couple of times if you are doing this to make sure all the old data is actually cleared between debug runs; the tearDown() and setUp() methods are stil a bit finicky.
+Sometimes you need to toggle DEBUG on/off a couple of times if you are doing this to make sure all the old data is actually cleared between debug runs; the tearDown() and setUp() methods are still a bit finicky.

 ==========================
 Learning to use MatMethods